ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Fix: Unused Variables Not Graying Out in VS Code After Update - <a href="https://medium.com/@basilrarichan/fix-unused-variables-not-graying-out-in-vs-code-after-update-a125423d4fff?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Basilrarichan`**

+<blockquote>If you recently updated VS Code and noticed that unused variables are no longer dimmed (grayed out) in your JavaScript or TypeScript files…
+Continue reading on Medium »</blockquote>

+<h3>2.
 I Built a Web-Based Fruit Ninja Controlled by Your Hands — A Step Toward Cybernetic Interfaces - <a href="https://obinexus.medium.com/i-built-a-web-based-fruit-ninja-controlled-by-your-hands-a-step-toward-cybernetic-interfaces-37fce4bad3d1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nnamdi Michael Okpala`**

 <blockquote>#webdev#cybernetics#programming#beginners
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 WakaPAC Speaks DirectX: Blitting Sprites and Playing Sound Effects Like It’s 1996 - <a href="https://medium.com/@noescom1977/wakapac-speaks-directx-blitting-sprites-and-playing-sound-effects-like-its-1996-37f6e089696f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Floris van den Berg`**

 <blockquote>How borrowing two Win32 multimedia APIs turns the browser into a capable 2D game and rich-media platform — without a build step
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 How Long Does It Take to Learn Coding for Beginners? - <a href="https://medium.com/@beastpleasure/how-long-does-it-take-to-learn-coding-for-beginners-976d34114f42?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Travis Miles`**

 <blockquote>One of the first questions people ask before learning to code is simple: how long will it take?
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 JavaScript’s WeakRef: The Feature You Probably Don’t Use But Should Understand - <a href="https://javascript.plainenglish.io/javascripts-weakref-the-feature-you-probably-don-t-use-but-should-understand-6eb25ef0883d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manish Prasad`**

 <blockquote>Most JavaScript developers go their entire careers without ever touching WeakRef.
 And honestly?
 That's probably a good thing.
 But it's one…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 Headline: RIP AIDA64: Why we built a 1-click sensor panel from scratch. — VibeAxis - <a href="https://vibeaxis.medium.com/headline-rip-aida64-why-we-built-a-1-click-sensor-panel-from-scratch-vibeaxis-1acb11e01e3b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Viable Media`**

 <blockquote>I got tired of the PC hardware monitoring ecosystem.
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Rediscovering JavaScript (Part 3): Variables, Scope, and Memory - <a href="https://arzugny.medium.com/rediscovering-javascript-part-3-e7186cbd1ed2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Arzu Guney`**

 <blockquote>Welcome back to the series!
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 JavaScript Generators: The Most Underused Feature That Will Change How You Think About Code - <a href="https://javascript.plainenglish.io/javascript-generators-the-most-underused-feature-that-will-change-how-you-think-about-code-46ceeb3a1ca4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer Awam`**

 <blockquote>“Have you ever written a safe infinite loop?
 Or processed 100,000 records without freezing the browser?
 Generators can do both.
 And you’ve…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-How I Slashed SSR Page Load Times by Up to 80% Using Concurrent Promises - <a href="https://medium.com/tiket-com/how-i-slashed-ssr-page-load-times-by-up-to-80-using-concurrent-promises-e3edf27cdefe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Helena Natanael`**

-<blockquote>When 10 lines of code saved 10 seconds of load time
-Continue reading on tiket.com »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>